 In most cases, the divorce order takes effect one month and one day after the order is made by the court.
 However, the court may not make an order at the first hearing, and may require more information from you.

 Anh and Linh are married and do not have any children.
 They have decided to divorce.
-Linh finds that the Federal Circuit Court website has lots of information about the process.
+Linh finds that the Federal Circuit and Family Court of Australia website has lots of information about the process.
 After being separated for 12 months Anh and Linh decide that they want to make a joint application for their divorce.
 They are able to do this online.
 Because they have made a joint application, and have no children, they do not need to attend court.

 Note and record key dates e.g. marriage, children’s births and separation date.